25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 coastal shell display ideas

 We all pick up souvenirs from the sand.
-A coastal-inspired shell collection is a great way to remember those beach days without cluttering up your dashboard.
+The coastal-inspired shell collection is a great way to remember those beach days without cluttering up your dashboard.

-If you want to show them off, try small glass-front cabinets.
-Just make sure the doors latch tight; you don’t want your seashells flying across the room when you hit a speed bump.
+If you want to show them off, try small glass-front cabinets, but make sure the doors latch tight; you don’t want your seashells flying across the room when you hit a speed bump.

 Seaside-Inspired Throw Pillows